Brief history of the Shires League, as of 2018

 Trophies were presented to the winners and runners up of each group in the league up until 2009, when it was agreed to provided each of the players in the county teams reaching positions 1st to 12th with a certificate for their achievement.

 The Shires League Finals have taken place during April / May since 2003 and each final has attracted the top eight teams in the league.
-At first the finals were held at Babington, Leicestershire, but in recent years we have gone for Hertfordshire Sports Village and Walsall University.
+At first the finals were held at Babington, Leicestershire, but in recent years we have gone for Hertfordshire Sports Village, Stoke Mandeville SC, Aldersley Leisure Centre in Wolverhampton and Walsall University.

-The cost of administration for 2016-2017 season, including the cost of certificates for the top 12 counties of each group is £94 for four age groups, £69 for three age groups, £60 for two age groups and £40 for a single age group, with an additional cost of £23 for every extra second team.
+The cost of administration for 2018-2019 season starts with an initial fee of £25 with an additional cost of £20 per county team entered.
 However, counties involved in a “final” will have to contribute towards the costs of such an event.

 If your county is not currently a member but would like to be considered, please contact Mr I Rizzotto (see contact details on this page), the league secretary as soon as possible.
 The full list of league rules (guidelines) may be viewed on this website.